 Over the past year or so, mobile gaming has gotten me hooked to the point where I actually find myself enjoying certain genres on my iPad, more than my PC.
 And not just those obviously better suited for touch screens either.
 But what about those without an iOS device?
 Or Android?
 You know, Windows Phone users.
 Well, they’re stuck with… the ports.
 While these tend to be without issues, sadly, there are exceptions.
 Not just in how they look/play either.
 Welcome to The Indie Post.

 I’m not the most knowledgeable when it comes to the technical aspect of video game development, but I don’t have to be, as most experienced gamers can easily spot a bad and/or rushed port.
-With the large amount of iOS, Android and Windows Phone titles being ported to Windows, Mac and Linux these days, I’ve begun noticing certain ridiculous trends across the board.
+With a large amount of iOS, Android and Windows Phone titles being ported to Windows, Mac, and Linux these days, I’ve begun noticing certain ridiculous trends across the board.
 The most common of these, involve plain and simple laziness on behalf of the developer.

 It’s actually something most people can and probably have noticed already, in one or more games – interface leftovers from the mobile version.
 The most common include a huge pause icon, tooltips that read ‘tap’ instead of ‘click’ and my favorite: the “Don’t turn off your mobile device when this icon appears.” autosave notice.
 Why do some leave these intact when porting their creation?
 Surely it’s not that difficult to replace a few text strings and remove irrelevant on-screen buttons.

 Another thing to remember when making the jump from mobile to desktop, especially if it’s a game with well above-average graphics, is the difference in resolution and display size.
 A non-retina iPad is 1024×768, which means developers can get away with ‘less’, given the relatively small 9.7″ screen.
 Monitors, however, tend to be at least 23-24″ these days, running 1600×900 or higher (laptops being the exception).
 I’m sure you can tell where I’m going with this: generally speaking, the larger the viewing area, the more blurry the output of something running less than its native resolution.